Main navigation

 Continuing Graduate Committee Service.
 Graduate programs must approve a request to continue graduate committee service prior to a graduate faculty member’s retirement or resignation.
 With the approval of the graduate program and the Graduate School, faculty who have retired or leave the university may:

 • Continue to serve as the primary advisor for their students who are in candidacy or who are master’s students at the time of the faculty member’s retirement or resignation.
-A current Category P faculty committee member in the student’s home program with contractual obligation to the university must be named to serve as the student’s co-advisor.
+A current Category P (or Category M if the student in question is a master’s student) faculty committee member in the student’s home program with contractual obligation to the university must be named to serve as the student’s co-advisor.
+This individual must be willing and able to assume responsibility for any regulatory oversight necessary for the student to complete the research related to their degree.

 • Remain as a regular member of a dissertation committee of a student in candidacy at the time of the faculty member’s retirement or resignation for a period up to the expiration of the student’s initial five-year candidacy status.
 Only one such member of any dissertation committee can be identified as counting toward the required number of valid committee members.